 All employers participating in the Fall Recruiting Program OCIs have indicated their required academic hiring criteria, i.e., top 10% of class, law review, technical background, etc. In order to preference a particular employer, you must fall within the employer's required class rank and other required hiring criteria.
 Employers expect that we match their exact hiring criteria when scheduling.
 Therefore, if an employer requires Top 15% and you are ranked at 16%, unfortunately, you may not bid for an interview with that employer.

 Also, students who are just outside an employer's hiring criteria should consider writing a persuasive cover letter to the hiring partner or recruiter and sending it directly to the firm along with a resume (get contact name and info from www.nalpdirectory.com.
 In the cover letter, students should assert their skills, background, qualifications, etc., and ask to be added to the firm's interview schedule.
 We have had several students find success with this option and not only get added to an interview schedule, but actually get the job.
 Please Note: If an employer's hiring criteria is listed as "preferred," it indicates that the employer will typically hire from within this class rank or just outside of it.
 Students should be realistic in their bidding selections.
+If an employer lists a class rank as "preferred" criteria, students may bid on that employer if they are within 10% of the preferred hiring criteria.
 Any student not within 10% of an employer's "preferred" class rank will be removed from the bidding process for that employer.